NES / Famicom Architecture

 Image

 Example of two retail games for the FDS.
-The blue ‘flavour’ of the disc was also dust proof.
+The blue ‘flavour’ of the disc is dust proof.

-Unfortunately, after a few years of lifespan, the Famicom Disk System was discontinued and subsequent games returned to the cartridge medium.
-On the bright side, there were new mappers available with similar (or better) capabilities compared to the FDS’ functions.
+Unfortunately, after a few years of lifespan, the Famicom Disk System was discontinued.
+Consequently, subsequent games reverted to the cartridge medium.
+On the bright side, new mappers were introduced with similar (or better) capabilities compared to the FDS’ functions.

 Anti-piracy and region lock

-Nintendo was able to block unauthorised publishing thanks to the inclusion of a proprietary lockout chip called the Checking Integrated Circuit (CIC) [52].
-It is located in the console and is connected to the reset signal (and thus not easily removed).
+Nintendo was able to block unauthorised publishing by including a proprietary lockout chip called the Checking Integrated Circuit (CIC) [59].
+It is located on the console’s motherboard and connected to the reset signal, making it difficult to remove.

-This chip runs 10NES, an internal program that checks for the existence of another lockout chip in the game cartridge.
-If that check fails then the console is sent into an infinite reset.
+The CIC runs 10NES, an internal program that verifies the presence of another lockout chip in the game cartridge.
+If the verification fails, the console enters an infinite reset loop.

 Both lockout chips are in constant communication during the console’s uptime.
-This system can be defeated by cutting one of the pins on the console’s lockout, which leaves the chip in an idle state.
-Alternatively, sending it a -5V signal can freeze it.
+Nonetheless, this system can be bypassed by cutting one of the pins on the console’s lockout chip, which places it in an idle state.
+Alternatively, sending a -5V signal can halt it.

-The CIC exists as a result of the fear caused by the video game crash of 1983.
-Nintendo’s then-president Hiroshi Yamauchi decided that in order to enforce good quality games, they would be in charge of approving every single one of them [53].
+The CIC exists in response to the video game crash of 1983.
+Nintendo’s then-president, Hiroshi Yamauchi, decided that to ensure high-quality games, the company would take responsibility for approving every single title [60].

-You’ll notice that the Japanese model of the console, the Famicom, was released before 1983’s crash.
-That’s why neither game cartridges nor the console includes CIC circuitry [54], instead, the pins are used for optional sound expansion.
+You’ll notice that the Japanese model of the console, the Famicom, was released before the 1983 crash.
+That’s why neither game cartridges nor the console includes CIC circuitry [61].
+Instead, the pins are used for optional sound expansion.

 That’s all folks